J9 Austin, MSc, PhD

 Biography

 Dr. Austin’s research interests are around the clinical implications of psychiatric genetics, with a focus on mental health conditions, including bipolar disorder.
-Specifically, she does ongoing research into genetic and environmental contributors to post-partum episodes of mental illness, the impact of psychiatric genetics on mental illness stigma, and the outcomes of providing genetic counselling to individuals with mental illness and their family members.
-Dr. Austin developed the first and only specialist psychiatric genetic counselling service in the world.
+Specifically, they do ongoing research into genetic and environmental contributors to post-partum episodes of mental illness, the impact of psychiatric genetics on mental illness stigma, and the outcomes of providing genetic counselling to individuals with mental illness and their family members.
+Dr. Austin developed the first and only specialist psychiatric genetic counselling service in the world, which has won an award for its impact on patient outcomes.
+In addition to peer-reviewed publications, they have written a book and won awards for teaching, leadership, and research.
+J9 is a member of the College of the Royal Society of Canada, and a Fellow of the Canadian Academy of Health Sciences.
+J9 is also Editor in Chief of the Journal of Genetic Counselling.

 What I do when I'm not working